PlatONnetwork/AppChain-Go/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Report a bug
-about: Something with hashkey-chain is not working as expected
+about: Something with appchain is not working as expected
 title: ''
 labels: 'bug'
 assignees: ''